What to Do with Old Business Cards: 11 Ideas to Recycle and Reuse

 What are some functional and practical everyday uses for old business cards?

 Not every creative idea has to be wild – some are just smart.
-These practical solutions transform old business cards into handy tools that you can use in your daily routine.
+These simple ideas turn unused business cards into useful tools for everyday life.
 Simple, clever, and functional.

 Create Loyalty Cards or Flashcards